Essential Tools for Freelancing Productivity

 9. Workflow Automation

 a.
 IFTTT (Freemium, Medium) — Automates routine tasks across apps.
 Mobile supported.
 IFTTT offers great ease of use.
 You can link different services together to create some great automations.
-We use a pro version to integrate various services across 10 Google accounts and 8 Android Devices.
+A pro version is available to integrate various services across multiple accounts and devices.

 10. PDF Tools